Financial Planning for Truck Drivers: 7 Steps

 Get the Financial Help You Need

-With a few good practices in place, you can get your finances in order as an independent contractor.
-You don’t have to suffer from financial ruin as an independent contractor.
+With a few good practices in place, you can get your finances in order as a truck driver.
+You don’t have to suffer from financial ruin.

 There are a number of services out there like ATBS that you can utilize for tax help and everyday financial questions.
 They come with a small monthly fee that is tax-deductible.

 If you’re looking for more financial help, the ATS Learning Center has information about pay and maximizing your income.
-Or, you can reach ATBS by calling them at 866-920-2827 or by visiting their website.
+You can reach ATBS by calling them at 866-920-2827 or by visiting their website.